 });

 publicClient must be connected to the target chain/RPC.
-The signing helpers use it to resolve the chain-specific AgreementFactory or agreement contract context and to read the current permit nonce before signing.
+Input submissions also require chainId from the deployed agreement record so the helper can fail before signing if the client is connected to the wrong chain.
+The signing helpers use publicClient to resolve the chain-specific AgreementFactory or agreement contract context and to read the current permit nonce before signing.

 Control deadlines and low-level signing